schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 issues.
 All of these systems have multiple simultaneous users (parallel), doing something that updates shared data.

 These examples come from two different multi-user systems based in React-Native.
-All of them also use AWS Lambdas for a back-end, and storage in some data store.
+They use AWS Lambdas for a back-end, and storage in some data store.
 There's nothing inherently problematic with these kinds of system.
 If two users do not share data, then there are likely no data integrity issues.
 However, what happens when multiple users do depend on shared data?

-Here are a number of examples that came up during development on these systems:
+The examples are:
 * {% include li-link title="Joining a Game" %}
 * {% include li-link title="Working on a shared Design" %}
 * {% include li-link title="Players working in parallel to create a deck of cards" %}
 * {% include li-link title="Double deleting of resources on re-render using a 2D Library in React-Native" %}
 * {% include li-link title="Loading Icon Resources" %}

-We'll look at each one of these in a bit more detail.

 ### Joining a Game
 Imagine mobile-games platform used for training workshops.
 Students log into a game.
 One game had a limit of 6 players,